A Survey of Token Compression for Efficient Multimodal Large Language Models: Video-centric Token Compression

 Processing long high-definition (HD) videos poses significant challenges for VLMs due to the immense number of tokens generated, far exceeding those from high-resolution images.
 Unlike image-centric compression, video inherently possesses an additional temporal redundancy.
 While capturing complete temporal information typically requires a frame rate of at least 24 frames per second (FPS), processing a 10-minute HD video at even 1 FPS still yields token sequences orders of magnitude larger than those from high-resolution images, rendering conventional transformer-based MLLMs impractical for real-world deployment over the videos.

 To address this, current video LLMs commonly employ a 1 FPS sampling rate to reduce token counts.
-Furthermore, unlike the typical approach for single images, where the image is split into patches and fed into an encoder for detailed information, video processing often foregoes this detailed frame-level segmentation to keep token numbers manageable.
+Furthermore, unlike methods for single images, which often encode both the global image and a series of local patches for detailed feature extraction, video processing often foregoes this detailed frame-level segmentation to keep token numbers manageable.
 Even with these strategies, the quantity of video tokens remains substantial.
-During model training and understanding, \textbf{transformation-based} methods, such as the pooling technique used in LLaVA-Video~\cite{zhang2024video}, are frequently employed to reduce tokens and aid the model's comprehension of video content.
+During model training and understanding, \textbf{transformation-based} methods, such as the pooling technique used in LLaVA-Video~\citep{zhang2024video}, are usually employed to reduce tokens and aid the model's comprehension of video content.

 Beyond training-time optimizations, alternative approaches primarily focus on post-training optimization.
 Specifically, \textbf{similarity-based} and \textbf{attention-based} methods offer generic compression techniques for pre-trained video MLLMs.
 These methods process encoded token sequences without modifying model weights, enabling plug-and-play acceleration across diverse architectures.
 By dynamically identifying critical spatio-temporal regions and pruning redundant tokens, these techniques significantly enhance the practicality of video MLLMs for real-world applications.